synnea/tanDev---tandem-exchange-for-developers/README.md

 The website's target audience are developers and designers.
 For developers based in Berlin, the option to search for users by district is useful; for all others, tanDev also seeks to connect individuals who wish to exchange their skills via text or video.

+To appeal to the target audience, tanDev features a modern design.
+A blue color scheme was chosen, as blue is a color closely associatied with technology.

+The main hero image featured on tanDev is one of two puzzle pieces being put together.
+This symbolizes the main mission of the website: to bring together people whose skills complement one another.

 The website features a multi-page design.
 Three pages - index, about, and search - are accessible to non-members.
 For registered users, there is also a user area, where users may write, edit, publish and delete their profiles.

+The design features a static navbar which is transparent and appears upon scroll for desktop users on some pages (mainly index and search).
+The navbar is fixed for mobile users and inside the user area of the tanDev.

+FontAwesome icons are provided throughout the website to aid intuitive information input.

 ### User Stories

+The following user stories were used to design the website:

+- I am a developer or designer based in Berlin.
+I heard about tanDev and have an idea what it's about.
+I am interested in finding out if there are other developers in the city with whom I could exchange my skills with.
+- I am a developer or designer based in Berlin.
+I stumble upon tanDev without knowing what it is.
+- I am a developer or designer not based in Berlin.
+- I am a tech recruiter interested in contacting available talent.
+- I am a startup entrepreneur interested in finding a co-founder with complementary skills.

 ### Wireframes

+Extensive wireframes with Balsamiq were created for the project.
+As an example, here is a wireframe for the index page:

+The wireframes for every page on the website are available in .pdf format on this github respository: [DESKTOP VERSION](https://github.com/synnea/tanDev--tandem-for-devs/blob/master/schemas/wireframes/wireframes%20desktop.pdf) and [MOBILE VERSION](https://github.com/synnea/tanDev--tandem-for-devs/blob/master/schemas/wireframes/wireframes%20for%20mobile.pdf).

+A color palette was created early on, using the colors found in the background image as the basic point of reference.
+The palette was created using https://coolors.co/.
+The decision was taken early on that the website would feature a blue color scheme.